-- (1) If- - (a) a request has been made to an employer under section 39(1) in respect of a workplace; and - (b) the employer considers that the circumstances of the case are such that the employer should not be required to establish a safety and health committee for the workplace, the employer may refer to the Commissioner the question of whether a safety and health committee should be so established.
+- (1) If - - (a) a request has been made to an employer under section 39(1) in respect of a workplace; and - the employer considers that the circumstances of the (b) case are such that the employer should not be required to establish a safety and health committee for the workplace, the employer may refer to the Commissioner the question of whether a safety and health committee should be so established.

-- (2) The employer must give notice of a referral under this section to - (a) the employee concerned; and - (b) any safety and health representative for the workplace. - (3) The Commissioner is to - (a) decide a question referred to the Commissioner under subsection (1); and
+- The employer must give notice of a referral under this section (2) to - - (a) the employee concerned; and - (b) any safety and health representative for the workplace. - (3) The Commissioner is to - decide a question referred to the Commissioner under (a) subsection (1); and

-(b) notify the employer and the employee concerned of the decision.
+Version 05-b0-03 As at 12 Dec 2005 page 73 (b) notify the employer and the employee concerned of the decision.